 Food shopping can be expensive on your own.
-If your house sharing which you most likely will be, look to budget as a group and cook together.
-You will save so much money and often have enough for the days ahead.
+If your house sharing, which you most likely will be, look to budget as a group and cook together.
+You will save so much money and often have enough food to last.

-Student discount is available on just about everything.
-Look out for big discounts from your favourite restaurant chains.
-Some of the most recognised clothes stores also offer great promotions for students.
-There are discounts at cinemas, bars and many more places, so keep your eyes peeled.
+Student discount is available on just about everything (seriously, it's great 💸).
+Look out for big discounts from your favourite restaurant chains, and some of the most recognised clothes stores also offer great promotions for students.
+There are discounts at cinemas, bars and clubs too, so keep your eyes peeled.

-Choosing all-inclusive accommodation to cover your bills and utilities is a great option.
-No arguing between friends, you know exactly how much you are paying each month allowing you to budget for the year.
+Choosing all inclusive accommodation to cover your bills and utilities is a great option to save some money and time.
+There's no more arguing between friends about keeping the heating on, and you know exactly how much you are paying each month, allowing you to budget much better.

-Travelling can be a big expense for students.
-Travelling home at weekends or going to see friends in different cities in the car or train is expensive.
-Car share whenever you can, it’s a great way to save money and split the cost.
-There is also the 16-25 national railcard that you can get up to a third off rail fares which is great when travelling home to see family.
+Travelling can be a massive expense at university.
+Going home at weekends or going to see friends in different cities all adds up.
+Car share whenever you can, as it’s a great way to save money and split the cost.
+Or, if traveling by train, get a 16-25 railcard to save a third on rail fares, which is great when travelling home to see family.

-Often you can gather lots of junk while at university.
-Rather than binning them all, look to sell your old textbooks online or even your old clothes.
-You’d be surprised how much money you can make if you sell your old possessions online.
+You'll probably gather lots of junk while at university.
+Rather than binning it all, look to sell your old textbooks, clothes and nicknacks online.
+You’d be surprised how much money you can make if you sell things you don't need anymore.

-Look out for apps and websites relating to student savings.
-You can often find discount codes and deals daily.
-Certainly worth looking into if you have a spare 5 minutes.
-These websites will also offer extensive budgeting tips on just about everything you need to know.
+Look out for apps and websites committed to student savings.
+You can often find discount codes and deals on the daily, not to mention free deals on fast food (hello Greggs 😍).
+It's deffo worth looking into if you have a spare five minutes, and these websites will also offer great budgeting tips on just about everything you need to know.

-These days, non-branded items are as popular as branded.
-They might not seem as glamourous but they offer great value and a lot of the time you can’t tell the difference anyway.
-Avoiding the branded items, especially in supermarkets can give you big savings.
+These days, non-branded items can be as good as the branded versions.
+They might not seem as glamorous, but they offer great value... and a lot of the time you can’t tell the difference anyway.
+Avoiding the branded items, especially in supermarkets, can give you big savings.

-Try and get paid while you’re studying.
-We don't mean you have to get a part time job, but look out for online surveys for market research or focus groups which you can often get paid for.
-You could even get vouchers instead for some of your favourite shops.
-Certainly a nice bonus while you’re studying.
+Find a way to earn extra cash while studying to make the most of your money.
+You don't have to get a part-time job to make some extra cash, but look out for online surveys for market research or focus groups which you can often get paid for.
+You could even earn vouchers for some of your favourite shops.
+Deffo a nice bonus while you’re studying.